VirajShah21/Resumator/README.md

     -   Existing accounts can be shadowed due to no email conflict-checking
     -   Resume info is lost (because it is associated by email rather than user ID)
     -   **Must create a databse synchronization process**
--   Updating a certification results in a database error
-    -   Deletion works properly

 ## Minor Functionality Issues